-the public interest and make legislative recommendations based on its findings.

-For example, FTC staff have advised sectoral regulators on competitive implications (possible benefits and harms) of interoperability policies, recognizing and advocating for consideration of "appropriate administrative, physical, and technical safeguards . . . to ensure the confidentiality, integrity, and security of consumers' data."
-In doing so, FTC staff identified potential pro-competitive advantages to enhanced interoperability and both public and private standard-setting endeavors, such as lower switching costs and reduced barriers to entry.
+The role of the FTC in such advocacy is distinctive, partly because of the FTC's role in both US antitrust enforcement and US privacy enforcement, and partly because the FTC Act, which establishes and authorizes the FTC, also gives the FTC a research, education, and policy mission.
+In particular, the FTC is to investigate and report on market developments in the public interest and make legislative recommendations based on its findings.
+For example, FTC staff have advised sectoral regulators on competitive implications (possible benefits and harms) of interoperability policies, recognizing and advocating for consideration of "appropriate administrative, physical, and technical safeguards ... to ensure the confidentiality, integrity, and security of consumers' data."
+In doing so, agency staff identified potential pro-competitive advantages to enhanced interoperability and both public and private standard-setting endeavors, such as lower switching costs and reduced barriers to entry.
 At the same time, staff elucidated certain trade-offs in such endeavors, noting that the likelihood and magnitude of benefits and costs are often context and implementation specific.
-The FTC staff also identified potential competitive concerns, including anticompetitive conduct sometimes associated with standard setting.
+The staff also identified potential competitive concerns, including anticompetitive conduct sometimes associated with standard setting.239